 Collinsville real estate is some of the most expensive in Oklahoma, although Collinsville house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Collinsville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Collinsville is a city of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Collinsville who work in office and administrative support (13.56%), sales jobs (10.78%), and teaching (9.68%).
+Overall, Collinsville is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Collinsville who work in office and administrative support (18.72%), sales jobs (13.39%), and teaching (8.79%).

 Because of many things, Collinsville is a great place for families with children to consider.
 First of all, many other families with children live here, making Collinsville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Collinsville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Collinsville’s overall crime rate is lower than average for the country.